 Under the Standardised approach, the risk weight of the underlying exposure covered is substituted by that of the credit protection provider - generally a central government or institution.
 Any uncovered exposure is risk weighted using the normal framework.
-For the STD approach, the table below has been populated post-substitution effect.
+For the Standardised approach, the table below has been populated post-substitution effect.

-Under the Advanced approach, the table is designed to show exposures for which the credit protection impact is not reflected though the loss given default (LGD), for example where it is applied directly to the EAD metric.
-As Barclays recognises AIRB eligible collateral by reducing the modelled downturn loss given default (LGD) metric, the AIRB values in the table below are "nil".
+Under the Advanced approach, the table is designed to show exposures for which the credit protection impact is not reflected though the loss given default (LGD), for example where it is applied directly to the EAD metric such as for exposures related to the Coronavirus Business Interruption Loan Scheme (CBILS).
+Where Barclays recognises AIRB eligible collateral by reducing the modelled downtum loss given default (LGD) metric, the AIRB values in the table below are "nil".

 Credit exposure class

-Exposures cover credit pr • Exposures covered by funded credit protection
+Exposures covere d by unfunded Exposures covered by funded credit

+credit pro protection

 Standardised Advanced IRB Advanced IRB

 £m £m £m

+As at 31 December 2020

+Central governments or central banks - - -

+Institutions 378 1 -

+Corporates 320 306 -

+Retail 9,324 562 -

+Exposures in default 281 - -

+Items associated with high risk - - -

+Equity - - -

+Securitisation positions - - -

+Non-credit obligation assets - - -

+Total 10,303 869 -

 As at 31 December 2019

 Central governments or central banks - - -

 Institutions 335 - -

 Corporates - - -

 Retail - - -

 Exposures in default - - -

 Items associated with high risk - - -

+Equity - - -

 Securitisation positions - - -

 Non-credit obligation assets - - -

 Total 335 - -